Pirate1029/02_BattleTank/README.md

 + Adding Camera with spring arm component on Tank_BP
 + Adding inputs as axes for Azimuth & Altitude (Elevation)
 + Setting up Camera input bindings for yaw and pitch in Tank_BP event graph

+### Fixing 3rd Person Camera Rotation

++ Adding Azimuth Gimbal (Scene Component) as parent of SpringArm
++ Changing Local Rotation for Yaw target to the Azimuth Gimbal in Input Setup Graph
++ Disabling camera roll for SpringArm (Optional)